Glossary of Terms

 FSO or FSA or Fireman

-Also known as the Fire Safety Officer / Advisor.
-An FSO is always required when Pyrotechnics (explosions) are used during Special Effects shots; or when Guns are used (Blanks are fired) or in a scene with intense or dangerous stunts.
+An FSO (also known as the Fire Safety Officer / Advisor) is always required when pyrotechnics (explosions) are used during special effects shots, when guns are used (blanks are fired) or in a scene with intense or dangerous stunts.

-The chief lighting technician, the gaffer works under the direction of the Director of Photography (DP) and oversees the placement and movement of the Lights before and after shooting.
+As the chief lighting technician, the Gaffer works under the direction of the Director of Photography and oversees the placement and movement of the lights before and after shooting.

 Greensman

-The person(s) responsible for placing trees, bushes and flowers on the set or location, very often to hide equipment that would be in the shot.
+The Greensman is responsible for placing trees, bushes and flowers on the set or location, very often to hide equipment that would be in the shot.

 Grips